sleeyax/sshtunnel-env/README.md

 # sshtunnel-env
-sshtunnel-env is a docker image which allows you to establish SSH Tunnels using environment variables for configuration.
+sshtunnel-env is a docker image which allows you to establish SSH tunnels using environment variables for configuration.

 ## configuration
 Create a `.env` file and copy paste + edit the following values: